CrossR/HepEVD/README.md

   - That would allow hits to be added to the server from anywhere, including different functions, classes, methods etcetc.
 This would require using a more sensible way of producing/understanding JSON.

+ - Dropdown options should be unique (i.e. not multi select), whereas the hit class options should be multi select.
+Also remove all the caching and grouping code for now, to test performance.
+Should be better now that a single giant instanced mesh is made.